-Mr. BRIAN CRECENTE (Editor, Kotaku): We know that these two separate networks, Sony Online Entertainment and Playstation Network, both stored two sort of two types of data.
+BRIAN CRECENTE: We know that these two separate networks, Sony Online Entertainment and Playstation Network, both stored two - sort of two types of data.

 KAUFMAN: Brian Crecente, the editor in chief of Kotaku, a popular gaming site and blog, says some of the information was the stuff you might provide when filling out any online account.

 CRECENTE: So that would include things like your user name, and your password for your user name, and then it might include things like your name, your address, sort of identifying information.

 KAUFMAN: But he continues the thieves also got some financial information.

 CRECENTE: Some people, not everybody, had connected to these networks their credit card information or their bank information so that they could purchases items or pay subscriptions.

 KAUFMAN: Larry Ponemon, an online privacy and Internet security expert, says data theft is becoming increasingly common, but the attack on Sony was extraordinary.